Taiwan Miracle: Era of globalization

 Higher salaries and better organized trade unions in Taiwan, together with the reduction of the Taiwanese export quotas meant that the bigger Taiwanese companies moved their production to China and Southeast Asia.
 The civil society in a now developed country, wanted democracy, and the rejection of the KMT dictatorship grew larger.
 A major step occurred when Lee Teng-hui, a native from Taiwan, became President, and the KMT started a new path searching for democratic legitimacy.

 Two aspects must be remembered: the KMT was on the center of the structure and controlled the process, and that the structure was a net made of relations between the enterprises, between the enterprises and the State, between the enterprises and the global market thanks to trade companies and the international economic exchanges.
 Native Taiwanese were largely excluded from the mainlanders dominated government, so many went into the business world.

 In 1952, Taiwan had a per capita gross national product (GNP) of $170, placing the island's economy squarely between Zaire and Congo.
 But, by 2018 Taiwan's per capita GNP, adjusted for purchasing power parity (PPP), had soared to $53,074, around or above some developed West European economies and Japan.

 According to economist Paul Krugman, the rapid growth was made possible by increases in capital and labor but not an increase in efficiency.
 In other words, the savings rate increased and work hours were lengthened, and many more people, such as women, entered the work force.

-Dwight Perkins and others cite certain methodological flaws in Krugman and Alwyn Young's research, and suggest that much of Taiwan's growth can be attributed to increases in productivity.
-These productivity boosts were achieved through land reform, structural change (urbanization and industrialization), and an economic policy of export promotion rather than import substitution.